Key takeaways

 Product Overview

 The OpenClaw ecosystem has a problem: installation is a barrier.
 Even for developers, setting up Node.js, configuring environment variables, connecting messaging APIs, and keeping things running requires effort.
-For non-developers, it's a wall.
+On Windows it's worse — OpenClaw needs WSL, which the developer says is where most people give up.[2]

 Key Capabilities